 Before I built a wall I’d ask to know

 What I was walling in or walling out,

 And to whom I was like to give offense.

 It’s a famous passage, and really says a lot about Frost’s profound liberalism.
-Maybe that’s why he wasto at President Kennedy’s Inaugural.
+Maybe that’s why he was invited to recite a poem at President Kennedy’s Inaugural.

 It’s less known—in fact, people who don’t actually read the poem often don’t realize—that the neighbor is completely unconvinced by this.
 He continues to say, in fact, Frost ends the poem,

 He will not go behind his father’s saying,